-Historically, References have only appeared in the Framework document.
+Historically, References only appeared in the Framework document.
 To maintain the readability of the document, only a small number of Reference Documents were listed.
-With release of Version 1.1 of the Framework document, References appear both in the Framework document and in an online format.
+With the release of Version 1.1 of the Framework document, References appear both in the Framework document and in an online format.
 The online format provides the entire Framework community an opportunity to create a more comprehensive catalog of cybersecurity methodologies, unified through the structure of the Framework.

 Disclaimer: References are linked to by NIST for information purposes only and do not constitute an endorsement by NIST of the submitted content.